microtrain/bootcamp/14-ApacheCordova/03-Ionic.md

 ```sh
 ionic generate provider user
 ```

+UserProvider will give us access to a users API.
+We will create a getUsers() method that will return a list of users; this is the goal of UsersPage.
+To allow UsersPage to access UserProvider we will need to import and inject it into UsersPage.

+[</> code](https://github.com/microtrain/ionic-cms/commit/708980c169ca58a8e6b76a3aa036430ab361c3e7) Import the UserProvider and inject it into UserPage.

 Stub out the user provider with the soon to be used methods.

 Create a models dirctory and user model *models/user.ts*